Joseph P. Riley Jr.: Charleston Sofa Super Store fire

 In 2007, the Sofa Super Store fire killed nine Charleston firemen after the roof of the building fell in.
 In response, Riley created a panel of outside experts to investigate the incident.
 The panel compiled a list of needed reforms to the fire department a week later.
 In the aftermath, the International Association of Fire Fighters criticized Riley for being "anti-labor" and for failing to follow the National Incident Management System despite Governor Mark Sanford previously issuing an executive order to do so.

 Under Riley's management, the city of Charleston purchased the land where the Sofa Super Store once stood and made it a passive park.
 Riley also controversially proposed making the Long Savannah Project, a county park currently being developed, as a memorial park.

 Social issues and climate change

 Mother Emanuel Church shooting

-Mayor Riley was mayor of Charleston on June 17, 2015, when the city experienced its deadliest mass shooting, known as the Charleston church shooting.
-Riley was friends with several of the victims including state senator Clementa C. Pinckney and arrived at the scene shortly after being called by the police chief.
+Riley was mayor of Charleston on June 17, 2015, when the city experienced its deadliest mass shooting, known as the Charleston church shooting.
+Riley was friends with several of the victims, including state senator Clementa C. Pinckney and arrived at the scene shortly after being called by the police chief.
 In the wake of the shooting, Riley stated that "nine beautiful, loving people in a meeting about prayer and their religion were killed by a maniac" and that the country didn't "let bad people like this get away with these dastardly deeds."
-He also called for stricter gun control laws, stating that "there are far too many guns out there, and access to guns, it’s far too easy.
+He also called for stricter gun control laws, stating that "there are far too many guns out there, and access to guns, it's far too easy.
 Our society has not been able to deal with that yet.”